Kentucky: Religion

-Kentucky is home to several seminaries.
+Being a Southern state in the Bible Belt, Kentucky is predominantly Christian and is home to several seminaries.
 Southern Baptist Theological Seminary in Louisville is the principal seminary for the Southern Baptist Convention.
-Louisville is also the home of the Louisville Presbyterian Theological Seminary, an institution of the Presbyterian Church (USA).
+Louisville is the home of the Louisville Presbyterian Theological Seminary, an institution of the Presbyterian Church (USA).
 Lexington has one seminary, Lexington Theological Seminary (affiliated with the Disciples of Christ).
 The Baptist Seminary of Kentucky is located on the campus of Georgetown College in Georgetown.
 Asbury Theological Seminary, a multi-denominational seminary in the Methodist tradition, is located in nearby Wilmore.

 In addition to seminaries, there are several colleges affiliated with denominations: